 - Guaranteed acceptance: If you fall within the policy’s age range, typically 50 to 80, you’re guaranteed to be sold a policy.
-You all won’t have to answer questions about your health history or undergo medical checks to qualify, as you might with other forms of life insurance.
+You also won’t have to answer questions about your health history or undergo medical checks to qualify, as you might with other forms of life insurance.

 - Affordable premiums: Because the pay-outs on over 50s life insurance policies are small, the premiums are very affordable.
 You may be able to fund cover for just a few pounds each month.

-- Free cover past a certain age: Many over 50s insurance policies have an age cut-off past which you don’t have to keep paying in.
+- Free cover past a certain age: Some over 50s insurance policies may have an age cut-off past which you don’t have to keep paying in.
 This is often set at 80, 85, or 90.
 After that period, you’ll still be insured and your loved ones will benefit from the pay-out after your death, but you won’t have to pay any more premiums.

 Disadvantages of over 50s life insurance policies